Variable star: Nomenclature

 In a given constellation, the first variable stars discovered were designated with letters R through Z, e.g. R Andromedae.
 This system of nomenclature was developed by Friedrich W. Argelander, who gave the first previously unnamed variable in a constellation the letter R, the first letter not used by Bayer.
 Letters RR through RZ, SS through SZ, up to ZZ are used for the next discoveries, e.g. RR Lyrae.
-Later discoveries used letters AA through AZ, BB through BZ, and up to QQ through QZ (with J omitted).
+Later discoveries used letters AA through AZ, BB through BZ, and up to QQ through QZ (with J omitted to avoid confusion with I).
 Once those 334 combinations are exhausted, variables are numbered in order of discovery, starting with the prefixed V335 onwards.

 Classification

 Variable stars may be either intrinsic or extrinsic.